MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Mathematical Details and Analysis

 \subsubsection{Attention Head Reparameterization}

-\paragraph{Shapes} Let $d_{\mathrm{model}}$ denote the model width, $d_h$ the head dimension, $H_Q$ the number of query heads, and $H_{KV}$ the number of key/value heads (GQA/MQA are covered by $H_Q \ge H_{KV}$).
-We use the following parameter shapes:
+Let $d_{\mathrm{model}}$ denote the model width, $d_h$ the head dimension, $H_Q$ the number of query heads, and $H_{KV}$ the number of key/value heads (GQA/MQA are covered by $H_Q \ge H_{KV}$).
+We use the following parameters: